Week of Action

 - Stay connected: Sign up to receive our action alerts!

 Wednesday, October 16th

 When we envision a world without violence, we begin to build a path to creating that world.
 Help us raise awareness about gender-based violence, support survivors and envision a world without violence!
 Today, we ask you to:

 - Take a Week Without Violence campaign selfie (or group photo) using one of our fillable signs.
 Share your photo on social media using the hashtag #WWV19, and then tag 5 friends and challenge them to do the same!
 Check out our useful Week Without Violence photo guide for more info and sample social media posts.

 - Can’t or don’t want to post a photo?
-Support us with a donation!
+Support us!
 YWCA is the largest network of domestic services providers in the country, and your support is crucial to our work.
 Every year, we help 500,000 women, girls and families get and stay safe through sexual assault, trafficking, and violence prevention programs.
 Our YWCAs couldn’t do this critical work without support from people like you!

 Thursday, October 17th